 Rucker: Do you think you actually saw your daughter in flesh and blood?

 Heaster: Yes, sir, I do.
 I told them the very dress she was wearing when she was murdered.
 When she was about to leave the room, she turned her head completely around and looked at me like she wanted me to know all about it.
-And the very next time she came back she told me all about it.
+And the next time she returned she told me all about it.
 The first time she came she seemed as if she did not want to tell me as much as afterward.
 The last night she came she told me she had done everything she could, and I am satisfied she did all that, too.

 Rucker: Now, Mrs. Heaster, don't you know these visions, as you term or describe them were nothing more or less than four dreams founded upon your distress